Skip to content

 • Food allergies

-Plant-forward is a concept for dietary and food system that include a range of healthier, more sustainable culinary approaches.
-It emphasizes plant-based food such as legumes, vegetables, nuts, grains and fruits, but also includes smaller portions of poultry, fish and dairy products.
-Individuals following this type of diet might also call themselves Flexitarians.
+Plant-forward eating is a concept for eating patterns and food systems that include a range of healthier, more sustainable culinary approaches.
+It emphasizes plant-based food such as legumes, nuts and seeds, grains, vegetables and fruits, but also includes smaller portions of meat, fish and dairy products.
+Individuals following this type of diet might call themselves ‘flexitarians.’

-Flexitarian is a diet focused on plant sourced foods, and much less reliant on meat.
-Often following a vegetarian model, but may occasionally include meat, poultry, fish and dairy.
+Flexitarian is an eating pattern focused on plant-sourced foods and much less reliant on meat.
+Those following this pattern likely often follow a vegetarian model with occasional meat, poultry, seafood and dairy.

-Pescatarian is a vegetarian diet that includes fish or other aquatic animals.
+Pescatarian is a vegetarian diet that includes seafood.

-A vegetarian diet is one which does not include meat, fish or poultry.
-People following a vegetarian diet do eat eggs, dairy products and honey.
+A vegetarian eating pattern is one which does not include meat or seafood, but does include eggs, dairy products and honey.

-A vegan diet or a plant-based eating pattern is one which fully eliminates all animal meat and animal products.
-This includes any food made from an animal, such as beef, chicken, fish and any animal product such as milk, eggs and honey.
+A vegan eating pattern is fully plant-based and eliminates all animal meat and animal products, including any food made from an animal, such as beef, chicken, seafood and any animal products such as milk, eggs and honey.

 FPO image